MohamedHassan499/Hotel-Reservation-System/README.md

 This program was built using Java and the UI was built using JavaFX (With SceneBuilder), and the database was managed in MYSQL

-Images for the projects are inside "Images" folder
+Images for the projects are inside "Images" folder.

+In case you want to try out the projects type in both username and password: **test**